Camping locally is a great way to have an eco-friendly holiday, whether that’s in the summer, winter, with or without kids.

 Made too much food?
 Use alternatives to foil, such as beeswax wraps, cedar wraps, silicone food covers or glass containers.

 Excited to book a staycation?
-Have a look at what Sumners Ponds can offer you here.
+Have a look at what Sumners Ponds can offer you on our “Staying at Sumners” page.